Dinorush/ExtraWeaponCustomization/README.md

 - Recoil Mod: Applies a recoil modifier.
 [Gun]
 - Reference Trigger: Sends Apply and Reset triggers to other properties.
 - Shot Mod: Applies a stat modifier to shots/melees.
+- Shot Mod Debuff: Applies a global stat modifier to shots/melees unique to each target.
+[Prehit, Hit, Damage, Charge]
 - Shot Mod Per Target: Applies a stat modifier to shots/melees unique to each target.
 [Prehit, Hit, Damage, Charge]
 - Shrapnel: Causes bullets to fire out from where bullets land.
 [Gun]
 - Speed Mod: Applies a modifier to the user's movement speed.